0phoff/pgpd/README.md

 # GeoPandas
 The main use case for this library is not to depend on GeoPandas and all of its dependencies.
-However, if you want to, this library provides methods to transform from and to GeoPandas.
+However -if you need to- this library provides methods to convert from and to GeoPandas.

 _DataFrame_
 ```python